parnopaeus/repository-handbook/Curation.md

 ## Digitizing content
 If the content already exists in digital format, then your main concern will be evaluating the quality of the digital objects against what is needed for the chosen system.

 If the content is not yet digital, then you will need a plan to digitize it.
 If your unit has in-house digitization capabilities, you will need to prepare a digitization plan.
-If your unit lacks such facilities, then you should reach out to DCAPS to discuss how best to digitize the content, and potentially get an estimate from them.
+If your unit lacks such facilities, then you need to reach out to campus partners to identify opportunities for partnership.

 - [ ] Determine how much of your targeted content exists in a non-digital format.
 - [ ] Compare your digitization needs to the digitization capabilities of your library or unit.
 - [ ] Review current digitization best practices for your content.
 - [ ] Develop digitization workflows.
-Contact DCAPS for advice as needed.
-- [ ] If the needs exceed in-house capabilities, contact DCAPS to discuss digitization options.
+- [ ] If the needs exceed in-house capabilities, contact other units to discuss digitization options.

 [Return to top](#top)